PepUpStudios/unity-design-extensions/README.md

 We would love to see what you guys can create, Good Luck!

 ## FAQs
-### What does this repository contain?
+### What does core repository contain?
-Currently, state model framework, menu system, and event system.
+State model framework with event system and state conditions.

 ### Is it compatible with my game?
 It's a one size fits all! *UDE* tools are extensible, making it compatible with all gaming genres/platforms including yours.